spitfyr86/longrunningjob-sample/README.md

 # Angular + .Net Core Web API + Docker containerization
-This is a sample app demonstrating handling of a long running job.

 General idea of the app: Simulate a hard processing work of the input data items given by user.
 Bare minimum requirements: